 Give your hair a break and only shampoo and condition when necessary.
-I aimed for one or two times per week and used this dry shampoo (such a good deal!) to help get me through until my next wash.
+I aimed to wash one or two times per week and used dry shampoo (this one is such a good deal!) to help get me through until my next wash.

 Dial in your nutrition

 Focus on adding high-quality sources of iron and protein to your diet to help support hair growth.
 These are the two most critical elements needed to encourage the growth of your hair.

 Pick medical-grade supplements